-The risk that investment values may fluctuate due to changes in market prices or investment-specific factors (e.g. global influences, business cycle, industry, management or reputational issues).
+This is the risk that investment values may fluctuate due to changes in market prices or investment-specific factors (e.g. global influences, business cycle, industry, management or reputational issues).

 Where the business is exposed to investment risk, reports are tabled at the monthly ALCO meetings.
 Exposures tend to be short term in nature.